Polish President Duda infected with coronavirus; Swiatek goes into quarantine

-“The president yesterday was tested for the presence of coronavirus.
-The result turned out to be positive.
-The president is fine.
-We are in constant contact with the relevant medical services,” presidential minister Blazej Spychalski said on Twitter.
+Duda received a positive result from a test he took on Friday, presidential minister Blazej Spychalski said on Twitter, adding, “The president is fine.
+We are in constant contact with the relevant medical services.”

-One of the people Duda met in recent days was tennis star Iga Swiatek - who said soon after the announcement that the president has been infected that she feels good, but will quarantine.
+One of the people Duda met in recent days was tennis star Iga Swiatek - who said soon after the announcement about the president being infected that she feels good, but will quarantine.

 “Neither I nor members of my team have symptoms of coronavirus.
 We carry out tests regularly.
 We will quarantine ourselves in accordance with current procedures,” the 19-year-old said in a Twitter post.

-Fresh from winning the French Open earlier this month and gaining national hero status for doing so, Swiatek met with Duda on Friday, when she was awarded the Gold Cross of Merit for her achievements in sports and promotion of the country internationally.
+Fresh from winning the French Open earlier this month and gaining national hero status for doing so, Swiatek met with Duda on Friday, when she was awarded the Gold Cross of Merit for her sporting achievements.

 Duda, 48, holds a mainly ceremonial role, but has the power to veto legislation.
 He is an ally of the ruling nationalist Law and Justice (PiS) party.